bobllor/macdeploy/README.md

-# About macDES
+# About

-***macDES*** is a **mac**OS **De**ployment File **S**erver built to automate user creation, package installs, and administrative actions for macOS devices.
+The macOS Deployment File Server is built to deploy macOS devices automatically without the use of MDM software.

-It functions as a mini-MDM and is used for people who do not have access to any MDM software.
+It automates user creation, admin tools, and package installations.

-It is built with Go, Python, and Bash, supported by Docker.
+It is built and powered by Go, Python, Bash, and Docker.

 ***Security warning***: This server was built with the intention to be running on a *secure, private network*.
 Although it has HTTPS encryption with a self-signed cert, it is a basic implementation and there are no other additional security measures in place.

-The **configuration YAML file is included in the ZIP file** and placed on the client device during deployment.
+The **YAML configuration file is included in the ZIP file** and placed on the client device during deployment.
 By default this is removed after the script.
 This contains sensitive information, ensure its removal after the script or if it fails.